romaklimenko/cluedin/cluedin/README.md

 - `cluedin.entity.get_entity_blob(context: Context, entity_id: str) -> str` – returns an entity blob by ID.
 - `cluedin.entity.get_entity_as_clue(context: Context, entity_id: str) -> str` – returns an entity as a clue by ID.

+### Ingestion

+- `cluedin.ingestion.post(context: Context, url: str, collection: list[Any], batch_size: int = 10_000, delay_in_seconds: int = 0) -> Generator` – posts data to CluedIn ingestion endpoint.
+This method splits the collection into batches and sends them to CluedIn.
+If `delay_in_seconds` is set, then it waits for this time before sending the next batch.
+Returns a generator of responses.

 ### GraphQL